Breaking the Barrier of 2 for the Competitiveness of Longest Queue Drop: Introduction

 \section{Introduction}

 The fact that communication networks are omnipresent highlights the significance of improving their performance.
 A natural way to achieve such performance improvements is to develop better algorithms for buffer management of shared-memory switches which form the lower levels of network communication.
-In this paper, we study a fundamental model of such switches.
+We study a fundamental model of such switches.

 Consider a shared-memory network switch consisting of a buffer of size $M\in\mathbb{N}$, an input port, and $N\in\mathbb{N}$ output ports.
 Furthermore, consider a slotted time model.
-In each time step, an arbitrary number of unit-valued packets arrive to the input port.
+In each time step, an arbitrary number of unit-valued packets arrives to the input port.
 Each packet comes with a label specifying the output port that it has to be forwarded to.
-A buffer management algorithm has to make a decision for each packet: either irrevocably reject it, or accept it while ensuring that the buffer capacity $M$ is respected, which may mean that a previously accepted packet has to be evicted.
+A buffer management algorithm has to make a decision for each packet: either irrevocably evict it, or accept it while ensuring that the buffer capacity $M$ is respected, which may mean that a previously accepted packet has to be evicted.
 At the end of the time step, each output port with at least one packet in the buffer destined to it transmits a packet.
-The goal of the buffer management algorithm is to accept/reject incoming packets or evict already accepted packets, so as to maximize the throughput, i.e., the total number of transmitted packets, while ensuring that no more than a total of $M$ packets have to be stored for all output ports combined at any time.
+The goal of the buffer management algorithm is to accept/evict incoming packets or evict already accepted packets, so as to maximize the throughput, i.e., the total number of transmitted packets, while ensuring that at most $M$ packets in total are stored for all output ports at any time.

 Given the inherently online nature of buffer management problems, a standard approach is to design online algorithms for them and evaluate the algorithm's performance using its competitive ratio.
-More specifically, an online algorithm \ALG is $c$-competitive (where $c\ge 1$), if the number of packets transmitted by an optimal offline algorithm \OPT that has full knowledge of the incoming packet sequence a priori, is at most $c$ times the number of packets transmitted by \ALG.
+More specifically, an online algorithm \ALG is $c$-competitive (where $c\ge 1$) if the number of packets transmitted by an optimal offline algorithm \OPT (that has full knowledge of the incoming packet sequence a priori) is at most $c$ times the number of packets transmitted by \ALG.
 There exists an extensive body of research dedicated to designing competitive online algorithms with the aim of improving the performance of networking devices that incorporate buffers (see e.g.~\cite{Goldwasser10,NikolenkoK16}).